acbilson/chaos-content/posts/resources/what-is-a-vaccine.md

 If you remember back to high school, there are four nucleobases: Adenine, Thymine, Guanine, and Cytosine (ATGC).
 Adenine pairs with Thymine, Guanine with Cytosine.
 Since we're talking about RNA, however, we swap Thymine for Uracil (AUGC).

 Like other viruses, SARS-CoV-2 replicates at an extreme pace.
-As a {{< acronym +ssRNA "positive-sense single-stranded RNA" >}}, it replicates inside living cells by attracting opposite nucleobases to form a double strand of base pairs, separates, and the opposite strand attracts a duplicate nucleobase set.
+As a {{< acronym "+ssRNA" "positive-sense single-stranded RNA" >}}, it replicates inside living cells by attracting opposite nucleobases to form a double strand of base pairs, separates, and the opposite strand attracts a duplicate nucleobase set.

 Let's say this chain of nucleobases aref part of the SARS-CoV-2 RNA strand: